-These procedures can be used as part of the 'Inter eNodeB handover with MME relocation' procedure to select an MME and part of the RAN Information Management (RIM) procedure to select an MME.
+These procedures can be used as part of the 'Inter eNodeB handover with MME relocation' procedure to select an MME and part of the RAN Information Management (RIM) procedure to select an MME and part of UTRAN/GERAN to E-UTRAN SRVCC procedure to select an MME as specified in 3GPP TS 23.216 [20].

-In the 'Inter eNodeB handover with MME relocation' procedure, the 'UTRAN Iu mode to E-UTRAN Inter RAT handover' procedure, the 'GERAN A/Gb mode to E-UTRAN Inter RAT handover' procedure, the MME is selected based on the target cell where the UE has just moved into.
+In the 'Inter eNodeB handover with MME relocation' procedure, the 'UTRAN Iu mode to E-UTRAN Inter RAT handover' procedure, the 'GERAN A/Gb mode to E-UTRAN Inter RAT handover' procedure, the 'UTRAN/GERAN to E-UTRAN SRVCC' procedure, the MME is selected based on the target cell where the UE has just moved into.
 The MME has the new target eNodeB cell ID (eCID) and TAI available.
 The TAI includes the TAC, the MNC and the MCC.